Malta in winter time. The ULTIMATE ECOLUXURY GUIDE

 Did you know that during the Second World War a bomb dropped by Luftwaffe right on the church during Mass damaging the dome, miraculously did not explode?

 During World War II Malta was largely destroyed by aerial bombing and the Maltese people were put to the test once again.
 But just like in 7000 years of history, the tenacity of these people with a simple life and a strong character managed to revive the island from its own ruins.

-A fantastic example of the strong character the Maltese have, of their constancy and dedication, of their welcoming spirit and their open-mind attitute towards languages and cultures from the world, is just a few steps from the Rotunda, in the person of Mrs. Marija Muscat, who for over 50 years has been welcomes tourists and Maltese alike in what has been awarded for 10 years as the Best Maltese Restaurant!
+A fantastic example of the strong character the Maltese have, of their constancy and dedication, of their welcoming spirit and their open-mind attitute towards languages and cultures from the world, just a few steps from the Rotunda, is iconic restaurant Ta’ Marija, that for over 50 years has welcomed tourists and Maltese alike and that has been awarded for 10 years as the Best Maltese Restaurant!

-“Ladies and gentlemen, mesdames et messieurs, meine damen und herren” as she would say, welcome to Ta ‘Marija!!
+“Ladies and gentlemen, mesdames et messieurs, meine damen und herren” as late Signura Marija would say, welcome to Ta ‘Marija!!

 When you’re in Malta, in any season, you CANNOT MISS OUT on a dinner (or lunch) at Ta ‘Marija!

 Every time I go, not only do I eat amazingly but I also have so much fun!
 First of all, the place is unique, you will feel like you’re in a typical courtyard accompanied by local music played on mandolin and guitar by two very sweet musicians!

 Here you can try all specialties of Maltese cuisine.
 Did you know that the typical Maltese dish is rabbit?
 Here I had mixed Maltese starters and a combo of three rabbit specialities (fenek) .
 Phenomenal!!